agolautner/agolautner/README.md

 ## full-stack api developer
 - 🌳 my latest project is a hike logger app for the OKT (Hungarian National Blue Trail) - check it out in my pinned repos
-- 📚 recently finished a full stack API developer course @ Codecool Budapest, currently learning Typescript
+- 👨‍💻 accredited full stack API developer working as a System Engineer in Unified Communications
-- 👨‍💻 open to work, hit me up
+- 📚 currently learning Python3
 ### 🔧 technologies
 - HTML5
 - CSS3, Sass